-Romania: Gov rethinks gas market liberalization process12.
-July 2016. / SEE Energy News
+Romania: Gov rethinks gas market liberalization process, SEE Energy News

 Romanian Ministry of Energy has launched a public debate on a draft proposal for the suspension of gas price liberalization schedule between 1 July 2016 and 31 March 2017.
 The draft proposal also establishes a price of 13.2 euros/MWh for domestically produced gas used by households or thermal power plants.